 It was a patient start from McGreevy who began to find his range with leg kicks as the Thai fighter also seemed to use the opening round as a scouting mission.

-The action began to heat up in the second with McGreevy taking a right hook, but his feet proved a vital weapon as he scored and controlled the pace.
+The action began to heat up in the second with McGreevy taking a right hook, but his feet proved a vital weapon as he continued to score and control the pace.

-Sitsonpeenong began the third round with an excellent kick, but McGreevy immediately took over, landing twos and threes with his distance control excellent as he was giving his opponent very little to aim at as any punches were out of range and his leg attack was having sporadic success.
+Sitsonpeenong began the third round with an excellent kick, but McGreevy immediately took over, landing twos and threes.
+His distance control was excellent as he gave his opponent very little to aim at, with the Thai's punches out of range and his leg attack scoring only sporadic success.

-The West Belfast man was completely on top in the fourth, varying his attack and it was breaking down Sitsonpeenong, who almost had a look of resignation as he was taking hurtful kicks and kept off balance with jabs.
+By the fourth the West Belfast man was completely on top, varying his attack effectively and breaking down Sitsonpeenong, who bore a look of resignation as he took hurtful kicks and was repeatedly knocked off-balance with accurate jabs.

-The fifth and final round was simply a case of seeing it out with a cut opening over the left eye of Sitsonpeenong and this effectively ended the fight as a contest as they touched gloves and just wound down the clock.
+The fifth and final round was simply a case of seeing it out for a dominant McGreevy.
+A cut opened over the left eye of Sitsonpeenong and this effectively ended the match as a contest as the fighters wound down the clock.

 3Gallery

-"I just got control and listened to my coaches, Davy Macintosh and Jamie, so whatever they told me to do, I did it," said the world champion who will now take a break before identifying what is next with Thailand a potential destination.
+"I just got control and listened to my coaches, Davy and Jamie, so whatever they told me to do, I did it," said the new world champion, who will now take a break before considering his options – with Thailand a potential destination.

-"It all worked so I have them to thank as they see everything and I just do what they tell me.
-I just didn't let the Thai get into it, so I was happy enough with that.
+"It all worked, so I have them [coaches] to thank as they see everything and I just do what they tell me.
+I just didn't let the Thai get into it, so I was happy enough with that."